DCrawley94/nc-teaching-resources/seminar_plans/de_fun/recursion/plan.md

 Before moving to VSCode ask students what they think the base case/ recursive case/ recursive step might be.

-Base case: when there are no nested lists - the counting occurs within the for loop Recursive case: when there is a nested list - perform a recursive step to count values in that list and add to the total Recursive step: by passing a nested list each time, we eventually get closer to the lowest level of nesting (our base case) ay.
+**Base case**: when there are no nested lists - the counting occurs within the for loop **Recursive case**: when there is a nested list - perform a recursive step to count values in that list and add to the total **Recursive step**: by passing a nested list each time, we eventually get closer to the lowest level of nesting (our base case) ay.
+**Recursive call**: call self

 ### Test 1: Single element list returns 1 or 0